Lumb3/ArchiveManager/README.md

 ## ⬇️ Download

 > ⚠️ This app requires local compilation and is **only compatible with macOS** due to licensing limitations.
+Therefore, Option 1 will only show the UI without operation

 Download the prebuilt app to preview the user interface:
 🔗 [ArchiveManager.zip](https://github.com/user-attachments/files/20624900/ArchiveManager.zip)